Rangefinder: Designs

+Laser rangefinder

 Applications

 Applications include surveying, navigation, to assist focusing in photography, choosing a golf club according to distance, and correcting aim of a projectile weapon for distance.

 Golf

 Laser rangefinders are used in golf to measure the yardage of a particular shot but also to gauge slope and wind as well.
 There has been debate over whether they should be allowed in tournaments.
 While their use is banned on the professional level, they are becoming widely used on the amateur level.

 Ballistics

 Rangefinders may be used by users of firearms over long distances, to measure the distance to a target to allow for projectile drop.
 Until the development of electronic means of measuring range during the Second World War, warships used very large optical rangefinders—with a baseline of many meters—to measure range for naval gunnery.

+Archery

+In recent decades, laser rangefinders have become popular in archery, especially among bowhunters.
+Rangefinders marketed for archery use will have angle-compensation features, with an internal computer calculating the horizontal distance to the target.
+Bowhunters will often shoot from treestands or in steep terrain, and for relatively short shots (40 yards and under), an archer will need to aim using the horizontal distance instead of the line-of-sight distance.

 Forestry

 Rangefinders are used for surveying in forestry.
 Special devices with anti-leaf filters are used.